Ankita03-dell/AZMLND_CapstoneTrial2/README.md

 ![Deployment_active_state(2)](https://user-images.githubusercontent.com/55974694/111918130-a5c21c00-8aa9-11eb-970c-d1f86de1fac7.png)

+From the screenshots above, we can also verify from the azure portal that the model was successfully deployed and is in a healthy state.

+After this, we tested the model endpoint by providing dummy data to see the results.
+Below is the screenshot of the test data used to test the endoint:

 ## Future Work

 1. One of the thing that we have noticed in this project is that the target variable is imbalanced.
 We can take actions to account for that